monifra/family-spends/README.md

 ```

 ### Testing API
-To test the Express server, browse to the URL [http://localhost:3000/](http://localhost:3000/). <br>
+To test the Express server, browse to the URL [http://localhost:3000/api](http://localhost:3000/api). <br>

 To test and explore application use [Postman](https://www.postman.com) a popular application for testing REST APIs.

+I've added postman collection JSON file for testing the API.
+When you want to test route that includes ID be sure to update it with your own ID's from GET families or GET users routes.

 ## Getting started with client